nhsconnect/FHIR-NRLS-API/pages/explore/api_interaction_search.md

 ## Search ##

-API to support parameterised search of the NRLS.
+API to support parameterised search of the NRL.
 This functionality is available for both consumer and provider systems.

 ## Search Request Headers ##